Germanunkol/Wiki-Based-RPG/README.md

 - Use easy words to start with, like "chest" or "room"
 - As a server, try not to dictate what players do.
 Let them choose as much as possible, write about what happens to them, not about what actions they take.
 - Before choosing a word in the list of words, think about the concequences.
 If you choose "superconductor", you're not likely to get led back to a medivial theme.
 - Because it can take a while for it to be your turn again, the game is ideal when doing something else at the same time.
 It is a VERY casual game.
+- Players should not just invent and use random objects.
+Only use what the server gives to you!

 Report Bugs/Request features
 ================